 Stainless steel cookware is versatile, durable, and perfect for those ready to take their cooking skills to the next level.
 With a few easy tips, you can avoid sticking and enjoy consistent results every time.

-Whether you're searing steak, simmering sauces, or simply making eggs, stainless steel gives you full control and pro-level results.
-Start your journey with T-fal—designed for everyone from the first-time home cook to the seasoned person who wants cookware they can trust for years.
+Whether you're searing steak in a pan, simmering sauces in a pot, or simply making eggs, stainless steel gives you full control and pro-level results.
+Start your journey with T-fal — designed for everyone from the first-time home cook to the seasoned person who wants cookware they can trust for years.